Severe storms to sweep through South amid snow and flooding to the north

 Cars getting stuck trying to make it up slight hills now. #KansasCity #snow #KSwx #MOwx pic.twitter.com/jmA6fBRE5J— Jonathan Petramala (@jpetramala) February 17, 2022

-Kansas City, where thundersnow was reported Thursday morning, is under a winter storm warning.
+Kansas City, Mo., where thundersnow was reported Thursday morning, is under a winter storm warning.
 A general 4 to 8 inches of snow is likely by the time precipitation wraps up late Thursday.

 The same is true in Springfield, Ill., South Bend, Ind., and Detroit, where warnings are also in effect.
 The band of heaviest snow may only be 100 miles wide, but there could be a few double-digit snow totals within that swath.

 Meanwhile, heavy rain will occur where temperatures are above freezing near and just east of a stalled warm front draped northwest of the Ohio River.
-A widespread inch to two inches of rainfall will be common in southern Missouri and Illinois and most of Ohio, as well as in western New York State on the shores of Lakes Erie and Ontario.
+A widespread inch to two inches of rainfall will be common in southern Missouri and Illinois and most of Ohio, as well as in western New York on the shores of Lakes Erie and Ontario.

 Recent cold weather over the Great Lakes and interior Northeast has allowed ice to become thick over many rivers.
 The sudden surge of warmth and influx of rainwater will spur a breakup of said ice, possibly triggering ice jams and river overflow.